Peter Mac offers opportunities for continuing professional development in cancer care for general practitioners and specialists throughout the year.

 Peter Mac offers regular opportunities for suitably qualified clinicians to visit Peter Mac, for limited periods, to observe work undertaken by a range of cancer experts.
 For further information call the Peter Mac switchboard on 03 8559 5000 and ask to speak to the chair of the relevant service.

 This popular cancer update has sold out each year and is held annually on a Saturday in partnership with the Australian Cancer Survivorship Centre- A Richard Pratt Legacy and Cancer Council Victoria.
-These interactive presentations consist of cancer-related topics relevant to general practice and are endorsed with RACGP CPD cat 2 points.
-Brunch is provided, giving GPs and specialists a chance to socialise.
+These interactive presentations consist of cancer-related topics relevant to general practice.

 If you would like to be on the email list for information about this and other upcoming primary care education events, please email: [email protected] or phone Ashlee Bailey, ACSC Education Coordinator (03) 8559 6222.

 Late Effects Care Program

 The Late Effects service has a shared care program whereby survivors of complex cancer therapy at risk of long-term complications have their management undertaken jointly by the hospital team and their GP.